mattheworres/hootdraft/INSTALL.md

  1. Create an empty MySQL database (as well as a corresponding MySQL user that has full access to the database) named `phpdraft`.
      - If your hosting prepends your account name to the database name that's OK, just be sure to edit `initialize.sql` to match (Step 3) and `appsettings.php` (Step 5) with the correct name.

- 1. Execute `/api/Domain/Migrations/2.0.0/initialize.sql` on the `phpdraft` database.
+ 1. Execute `/api/Domain/Migrations/initialize.sql` on the `phpdraft` database.
      - If your database name is not precisely `phpdraft`, you must edit **Line 4** of this script to reflect this *before* executing the script.

- 1. Copy `[temp local directory]/api/config/EXAMPLE_appsettings.php` to one directory above your temporary local directory (so in the folder above `index.html`), renaming it to `appsettings.php`.
+ 1. Copy `[temp local directory]/api/config/EXAMPLE_appsettings.php` to your temporary local directory (so in the same folder as `index.html`), renaming it to `appsettings.php`.

  1. Open `appsettings.php` in a text editor, and edit all applicable settings: